 Step 2: Load a Public Dataset

-For this example, let’s use the Iris dataset, a well-known dataset available in the scikit-learn library.
+In this example, we use the Iris dataset, which is a well-known and publicly available dataset for machine learning applications.
+It is already available in the scikit-learn library.

 Step 3: Create a k-nearest neighbor Model